Distribution of primes of split reductions for abelian surfaces

-By a careful description of the primes counted by $\pi_{A, \text{split}}(x)$ due to Maisner and Nart \cite{MaNa02} and a counting method due to Cojocaru and David \cite{CoDa08}, we obtain upper bounds for $\pi_{A, \text{split}}(x)$ that surpass (a), (b), and (c) under GRH, and get the best-known bounds under extra credible hypotheses, as follows.
+By providing a detailed description of exceptional primes implied by a criterion of Maisner and Nart, along with a counting method of Cojocaru and David, we obtain upper bounds for $\pi_{A, \text{split}}(x)$ that improve upon (a), (b), and (c) under GRH and give better bounds under additional credible hypotheses.

-\begin{theorem} Let $A/K$ be an absolutely simple abelian surface with $\End_{\overline{K}}(A)\simeq \Z$. \begin{enumerate} \item[(i)] Assuming GRH for Dedekind zeta functions, we have that for all sufficiently large $x$,
+\begin{theorem} Let $A/K$ be an absolutely simple abelian surface with $\End_{\overline{K}}(A)\simeq \Z$.
+We have that for all sufficiently large real number $x$, \begin{enumerate} \item[(i)] assuming GRH,